 Slime Flux disease

-Is a wet wood bacteria.
-It usually affects trees and plants that are fast growing.
+It is wet wood bacteria.
+It usually affects trees and plants that are fast-growing.
 Willow trees and cottonwoods are susceptible.
 It oozes out a slimy clear color that will eventually turn white.
 There is no known remedy for this disease.
 However, there are things you can do to slow or keep it from getting worse.

 Extra watering and tree fertilizer will help keep the bacteria at bay.